 Error Message What it Means What to Do SYS INIT The system is completing initialization Wait.
 Operation should commence in a few seconds.
 ERROR CKSUM The configuration stored in non-volatile memory is invalid Using the menu system, trigger the unit to use the FCTRY CONFG selection in the options menu causing it to reset to factory configuration.
 Next configure as appropriate for the application.
 ERROR CONFIG User has reconfigured the unit with an illegal configuration Usually caused by changing the input range, or scaled range such that the trip points and/ or deadband settings have become illegal.
 Reconfigure with legal values.
-WIREn BROKE A specific wire was detected as broken Repair the broken wire(s), and use the menu WIRES BROKE Undetermined wire broken system to RESET FAULTS or MR Terminal (if configured) or cycle power.
-ERROR INSAT Input saturation condition (input reached 110% of calibrated range) Check the input signal to ensure that it is within the sensor limits and use the menu system to RESET FAULTS or MR Terminal (if configured) or cycle power.
-ERROR OOR Input has gone outside the legal range (as defined by the input LRV and URV by more than 1%) Check the input and/or the input Upper and Lower Range settings and use the menu system to RESET FAULTS or MR Terminal (if configured) or cycle power.
-ERROR CALIB Calibration data is bad ERROR FCTRY/ INFO Factory information is bad These errors are generated by internal diagnostics (see STA Diagnostics and Fault ERROR ADC General ADC failure Alarms p7).
+WIREn BROKE A specific wire was detected as broken Repair the broken wire(s), and use the menu WIRES BROKE Undetermined wire broken system or STA Configuration Software to RESET FAULTS or cycle power.
+ERROR OUTOF/ LIMIT The measured resistance / voltage was outside the RTD or Thermocouple table's range Check the input and/or the selected input mode/sensor type (specifically a RTD's alpha value), and use the menu system or STA Configuration Software to RESET FAULTS or cycle power.
+ERROR INSAT Input saturation condition (input reached 110% of calibrated range) Check the input signal to ensure that it is within the sensor limits and use the menu system or STA Configuration Software to RESET FAULTS or cycle power.
+ERROR OOR Input has gone outside the legal range (as defined by the input LRV and URV by more than 1%) Check the input and/or the input Upper and Lower Range settings and use the menu system or STA Configuration Software to RESET FAULTS or cycle power.
+ERROR LINE/ RES Excessive lead resistance Note: This error only applies to 3-wire or 4-wire RTD sensors.
+Check sensor lead resistance.
+A resistance over 35 ohms is excessive (5 ohms for the Cu RTD).
+Use the menu system or STA Configuration Software to RESET FAULTS or cycle power.
+ERROR CALIB Calibration data is bad ERROR FCTRY/ INFO Factory information is bad ERROR ADC General ADC failure These errors are generated by internal diagnostics (see STA Diagnostics and Fault ERROR RJC Reference Junction Compensation RTD burnout Alarms p7).
 Spurious errors that could be caused by external factors like transients or surges, may ERROR RLAYF Fault alarm failure result in a diagnostic failure and trigger the fault ERROR RLAY1 Trip alarm 1 hardware failure alarm.
 Cycle power to the unit to clear the latched fault alarm.
 If the error persists, then please ERROR RLAY2 Trip alarm 2 hardware failure record the error message and contact Moore ERROR SW General software failure detected by diagnostics Industries Customer Support for further assistance.
 ERROR HW General hardware failure detected by diagnostics

-Error messages ERROR ADC, ERROR SW, and ERROR HW will also include a 2 or 3 digit suffix.
+^{} Error messages ERROR ADC, ERROR SW, and ERROR HW will also include a 2 or 3 digit suffix.
 Moore Industries Customer Service Technicians will use these codes to help determine the origin of the error.